 It is an accepted part of Radio Controlled (RC) model vehicle racing that models differ from full size vehicles in that the operator is remote from the vehicle and the operator looks at the RC vehicle and does not see the potential view from it.
 It is the Marshal's responsibility to ensure their own protection before leaving their designated Marshals post to assist a RC vehicle.
-All Marshals must wear "Hi Viz" vests/bibs/jackets.
+All Marshals must wear thier own personal hi-vis vest/jacket in predominantly bright colours (black/blue varieties not permitted).
 The Marshals must wear this apparel correctly.
 It is part of the race organiser's role to determine, to their best ability, a safe marshalling point for you.
 However it is every Marshal's responsibility to report to race control if they feel that their post is inadequately protected.